Powerlearnproject/se-assignment-2-introduction-to-software-engineering-msomea/README.md

 Requirements Engineering:
-Iss the systematic approach of identifyng, documentig and verification of the requirement for a software systems to guarantee  the effective creation of a software product
+Is the systematic approach of identifyng, documentig and verification of the requirement for a software systems to guarantee  the effective creation of a software product

 What is requirements engineering?
 Describe the process and its importance in the software development lifecycle.
 Answer: Process of requirements engineering